-Instruct the class to listen to the scenarios.
+Ask the class to listen to the scenarios listed below (or create your own).
 If the scenario describes good active listening the students should give the teacher a thumbs up.
 If it describes poor active listening they should give a thumbs down.
-If it is a thumbs down discuss what the character should be doing differently.
-Be sure you practice good active listening as the scenarios are read.

 Scenario 1: Silas and PJ are at the bus stop.
 Silas is telling PJ about his camping trip he recently took.
 PJ is busy watching the cars go by.

 Scenario 2: Tori and Chris are in the living room listening to Donny read a story.
 They are sitting still and carefully watching and listening to Donny.